jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/Build Configuration.md

-## Configure builds
+## Build Configuration

 Jerkar builds are configurable, in the sense that any value required to run the build has not to be hard-coded in the build script.
-Instead a value can be injected by 3 different means :
+Instead a value can be injected by 3 different ways :
 * as a environment variable
 * as a system property
 * as a Jerkar option